Fourth student dies from Michigan high school shooting

-OXFORD TOWNSHIP, Mich.
-(AP) — A fourth student, a 17-year-old boy, died Wednesday from wounds he suffered when a sophomore opened fire at a Michigan high school a day earlier, authorities said.
+The Oakland County sheriff’s office identified the teen Wednesday as Justin Shilling.

+The shooting occurred Tuesday at Oxford High School in Oakland County.
+The suspect remains in custody.

-The other dead included a 16-year-old boy who died in a deputy’s patrol car on the way to a hospital.
-Eight people were wounded, some critically, including a 14-year-old girl who was placed on a ventilator after surgery.
+Seven other people were wounded, some critically, including a 14-year-old girl who was placed on a ventilator after surgery.

 “The person that’s got the most insight and the motive is not talking,” he said at a news conference late Tuesday.